Getting started withOpen Educational Resources

 To correspond to the UNESCO definition of “openness”, Open Educational Resources must fulfill all six conditions above.

 Sometimes the term “open” is even applied to any form of publicly accessible materials, such as YouTube videos.
-However, this is arguably an overextension of the term, as such in most cases users are not allowed to keep a private copy of the materials (condition 1), nor to use them in any way beyond private viewing, listening or reading.
+However, this is arguably an overextension of the term, as in such cases users are not allowed to do anything with them beyond private viewing, listening or reading.
+In some situations, for instance on streaming platforms, even keeping a private copy of the materials (condition 1) is not possible.

 Copyright

-An original work created by a person, from the moment of its creation (i.e. before any publication) is automatically under copyright, as long as it three conditions fulfills:
+An original work created by a person, from the moment of its creation (i.e. before any publication) is automatically under copyright, provided that fulfills the three following conditions:

 Concerning copyright, Switzerland and other European countries make a distinction between “moral right” and “property right”.

-Moral right: this is the right to be recognized and cited as the creator of a work, especially to have one’s name mentioned in association with it.
-This right can never be transferred and has no limitation in time.
+Moral right: this is a right with two main aspects: one the one hand, the freedom to decide how a work should be used, displayed or distributed (if at all); on the other hand, the right to be recognized and cited as the creator of a work, especially to have one’s name mentioned in association with it.
+These rights can never be transferred and have no limitation in time.

 For instance, an author can transfer the right to exploit his or her novel to a publishing house, which is then responsible for printing, distributing, marketing and of course selling the work.
 In exchange, the author negotiates for instance an advance payment, or royalties on sales.